trustwallet/TrustSDK-Android/README.md

 ### For all other requests

-Add deep link intent filter to your 'AndroidManifest.xml':
+Add deep link intent filter to your `AndroidManifest.xml`:
 ```xml
 <activity
 ...